chrissimpkins/six-four/README.md

 Six-Four
 ========

-A base64 encoder for images that optionally embeds encoded image data in HTML, Markdown, or CSS files at the site of a {{64}} tag.
+A base64 encoder for images that optionally embeds encoded image data in HTML, Markdown, CSS, or SASS files at the site of a {{64}} tag.

 ## Documentation Site
 [Six-Four documentation](http://chrissimpkins.github.io/six-four)